jimlawless/aoc2024/day_1/README.md

 https://straypointers.com/e/s2e16.htm

-We'll be meeting up again soon to discuss how we're faring in this year's competition.
+We'll be meeting up again soon for a new episode to discuss how we're faring in this year's competition.